 Don’t ask me how, because I’m not quite sure myself.
 But listen, we all need breakfast.
 And these are chock full of carrots and apple and nuts and coconut and raisins and all kinds of things that sound sort of kind of healthy.
 Let’s just ride that wave for the time being.

-These little bites are modeled after my favorite morning glory muffins from Whole Foods.
-If you’ve never tried one, give it a chance before judging — it’s nutty, chewy, sweet, and perfect with a large iced coffee.
-They have been the downfall of many early morning grocery runs where I swore I wasn’t hungry when I walked in the door and then bam!
+My version of the classic is modeled after my favorite Whole Foods morning glory muffins.
+If you’ve never tried one, give it a chance before judging — it’s nutty, chewy, sweet, and absolutely perfect with a large iced coffee.
+They have been the downfall of many early morning grocery runs where I swore I wasn’t hungry when I walked in the door… and then bam!
 I’m walking out with 5 double stuffed paper bags of food, one tall iced latte, and an oversized muffin.
 Because life.

 - ½ cup granulated sugar